cahoffmann/plugins/profile-builder/readme.txt

 5. Logged in Page: screenshot7.jpg

 == Changelog ==
+= 1.1.41 =
+Email Confirmation bug on WPMU fixed.

+= 1.1.40 =
+Minor changes to the readme file.

+= 1.1.39 =
+Security issue fixed regarding the "Email Confirmation" feature

+= 1.1.38 =
+Added a fix (suggested by http://wordpress.org/support/profile/maximinime) regarding the admin bar not displaying properly in some instances.

+= 1.1.37 =
+Minor changes to the readme file.

+= 1.1.36 =
+Minor changes to the readme file.

+= 1.1.35 =
+Added support for WP 3.5

+= 1.1.34 =
+Separated some of the plugin's functions into separate files.
+Also fixed a few bugs.

 = 1.1.33 =
 Fixed function where it wouldn't create the _signups table in the free version.